 1) Understanding each team's goals and motivations is the first part in fixing the problem.

 The capture team by its very nature is strategic.
 The proposal team is made up of a leader who is generally very process-oriented, and a series of Subject Matter Experts/writers who are very technical.
-Thus the capture team is primarily right brain and the proposal team is primarily left brain.
+Thus the capture management team is primarily right brain and the proposal team is primarily left brain.
 They can see the world very differently.
 While the capture team is focused on win themes, discriminators, strategic pricing, and value propositions; the proposal team is focused on schedules, checklists, page counts, compliance, and review teams.
 And the Subject Matter Experts are focused on getting their day jobs done and finding a few extra hours to write their assigned sections of the proposal.

-2) Creating the proposal plan
+2) Creating the Proposal Plan

 We find that the best way to make the hand-off as fail-safe as possible is to create a proposal plan prior to the draft RFP release that bridges the two phases of the procurement response.
 This plan would include such items as: